Agyness Deyn: Modelling

 In May 2008, Deyn was guest editor of i-D magazine.
 The issue was devoted to her and includes articles written by and about Deyn, as well as interviews she conducted with fashion designers such as Vivienne Westwood.
 Deyn's was on one of the fourteen covers of V magazine autumn issue.
 Each cover employs a head shot of a famous model, either from new models or established supermodels; it was photographed by Inez van Lamsweerde and Vinoodh Matadin.

 In June 2009, the Daily Mirror reported that Deyn had quit modeling to spend more time with her then boyfriend, singer-songwriter Miles Kane.
 The newspaper quoted a source as saying that modeling had started to bore Deyn and that she had hired an acting agent to pursue an acting career in British independent films.

 Vogue Paris described her as one of the top 30 models of the 2000s.

 Deyn appeared in the May 2011 British Vogue editorial, photographed by Tim Walker.

-In October 2012, Deyn once again announced that she has retired from modeling in an interview with The Independent.
+In October 2012, Deyn once reiterated that she had retired from modeling in an interview with The Independent.
 She stated, "I suppose I have stopped modeling officially.
 I've not done any for a good long while now.
 I think it was about four years ago when my feelings were changing towards the industry.
 I didn't hate it, but I was yearning to do something different.
 I was on a gradient.
 It was a gradual thing."
 She intends to focus on her acting career.

+Deyn made an appearance on the Yves Saint Laurent stage in 2015.
+Deyn later reunited with Burberry, walking the runway for the brand at London Fashion Week in 2019 and 2024.